RylieDD/networking-quiz-game/SOW.md

    c) Consider using a well-defined protocol like JSON or Protocol Buffers for serialization and deserialization.
 (2 hours to complete)
 * Sprint 2: Server-Side Message Handling

    a) Implement functions to receive, parse, and process incoming messages from clients.
-(2 hours to complete)
+(4 hours to complete)

    b) Handle different message types appropriately (e.g., join requests, move commands, chat messages).
-(2 hours to complete)
+(1 hour to complete)

    c) Maintain a list of connected clients and their associated game state.
+(1 hour to complete)
+* Sprint 2: Client-Side Message Handling

+  a) Implement functions to send messages to the server and handle incoming responses.
+(4 hours to complete)

+  b) Parse server responses and update the client's game state accordingly.
+(1 hour to complete)

+  c) Provide feedback to the user about the game's progress and any errors.
 (1 hour to complete)
 * Sprint 2: Connection Management

    a) Implement mechanisms to handle client connections and disconnections.
 (2 hours to complete)